Street Fighter 3: 3rd Strike/System

 Frame Data Input Window for Parries:

-• When inputting a parry attempt against a ground attack, high and low parries have a 10 frame input window as long as the directional input is released quickly.
+• Ground Parry: When inputting a parry attempt against a ground attack, high and low parries have a 10 frame input window as long as the directional input is released quickly.
 If forward or down direction is held, this input window is reduced to 6 frames.
 Also, you cannot input another parry (cooldown period) for the next 23 frames.

-• When inputting a parry against an incoming aerial attack while you are grounded, your parry has a 5 frame input window whether or not you held the direction.
+• Anti-Air Parry: When inputting a parry against an incoming aerial attack while you are grounded, your parry has a 5 frame input window whether or not you held the direction.
 However, the cooldown period is only 18 frames long.
-Note that this ONLY applies to forward (high) parry input; low-parrying an aerial attack counts as if you were parrying a grounded low attack.
+This also means you should return to guard position almost immediately after the parry attempt as there is no benefit from committing to the parry for longer.

-• When inputting a parry in mid-air, your parry has a 7 frame input window (6 if held), and has a cooldown of 20 frames.
+• Air-to-Air Parry: When inputting a parry in mid-air, your parry has a 7 frame input window (6 if held), and has a cooldown of 20 frames.
 However, if you land within 10f of your parry attempt window, this becomes extended upon landing as if you had initially inputted a standing parry.

 Frame Data for Frozen State during Parries: